Do you want to scale up content output without writing more content yourself? And at the same time, increase your traffic?

 Putting it all together

 Part of the reason for taking these approaches is to safeguard my time.
 There’s not much of it and I’d rather spend my time on developing useful content for you.

 But, another part of this is because I want to ensure I’m delivering the best content for you that I can.
 Whether it be from me or another author – what we publish matters.

 I can also see this from the side of the guest blogger too.
 Giving up time to write free content for someone else is a big deal.

 So, following the “TMI qualifier” approach has the additional benefit of setting expectations upfront.

 Now, if you’re pushed for time and just want a quick and easy way to qualify guest contributors, try the “quick qualifier” method.
-But, ultimately, you’ll get more mileage from creating a “Write For Us” page like the one I created for Funnel Overload.
+But, ultimately, you’ll get more mileage from creating a “Write For Us” page like the one I created for Startup Bonsai.